Aider-AI/aider/README.md

 ## GPT-4 vs GPT-3.5

+Aider supports all of OpenAI's chat models.
+You can choose a model with the `--model` command line argument.

-Aider supports all of OpenAI's chat models, but you will probably get the best results with one of the GPT-4 models.
+You will probably get the best results with one of the GPT-4 models.
 They have large context windows, better coding skills and they generally obey the instructions in the system prompt.
 GPT-4 is able to structure code edits as simple "diffs"